eaton-sam/Blazor.HydrateState/README.md

 In your components you can check if your state is populated in your init, skipping some API requests on the client entirely.

-Check the example for better context.
+Check the example for more context.